allan-stewart/personal-website/src/pages/index.md

 I am an advocate for Agile and Lean methods combined with practices such as test driven development, continuous integration, and continuous delivery.

-I currently work at [Entrata](https://www.entrata.com/) as a software architect.
+I currently work at [SynkedUP](https://synkedup.com/) as a lead engineer.
 Previously, I worked at [Emmersion](https://emmersion.ai/) and [Pluralsight](https://www.pluralsight.com) where we built successful distributed systems and practiced [mob programming](http://mobprogramming.org) daily.